Topics

 If we ignore a demand, our mind remains perplexed by it, and it keeps reminding us that the need has not yet been met.
 This causes unrest within us.
 Worry and anxiety take hold of us.
 We are not able to do anything with focus and concentration.
 Our attention becomes more and more distracted.

 The condition of this reaction is much more severe than that of the prior reaction that has just been mentioned.
-At times one reaction as mental chaos, and at times one processes it as dissatisfaction and lack of peace.
-At other times, one yes it as a feeling of insecurity.
-But all of these are the fleets of an unfulfilled spiritual need.
-And that need consists of the human desire to draw near to Allah the Exalted attain his true status which he had rejected in the past, is he protected from all worry and grief.
+At times one feels this reaction as mental chaos, and at times one processes it as dissatisfaction and lack of peace.
+At other times, one perceives it as a feeling of insecurity.
+But all of these are the side effects of an unfulfilled spiritual need.
+And that need consists of the human desire to draw near to Allah the Exalted and so attain his true status which he had rejected in the past, and thus be protected from all worry and grief.

-Thus it is necessary for all of us to carry out the practical step, is of meditation [‘Muraqabah’] in order to fulfill our spiritual needs.
+Thus, it is necessary for all of us to carry out the practical step, which is of meditation [‘Muraqabah’] in order to fulfill our spiritual needs.
 May Allah the Exalted guide us!
 Ameen

 Journey Towards Insight